core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 As defined in {{I-D.ietf-ace-oscore-gm-admin}}, an administrator entity can interact with the Group Manager to create OSCORE groups and specify their configuration (see {{sssec-group-creation}}).
 During the lifetime of the OSCORE group, the administrator can further interact with the Group Manager, in order to possibly update the configuration of the security group and eventually delete the group.

-As recommended in {{I-D.ietf-core-oscore-groupcomm}}, a CoAP endpoint can join an OSCORE group by using the method described in {{I-D.ietf-ace-key-groupcomm-oscore}} and based on the ACE framework for Authentication and Authorization in constrained environments {{RFC9200}}.
+As mentioned in {{I-D.ietf-core-oscore-groupcomm}}, a CoAP endpoint can join an OSCORE group through the realization of a Group Manager specified in {{I-D.ietf-ace-key-groupcomm-oscore}} and based on the ACE framework for Authentication and Authorization in constrained environments {{RFC9200}}.

 A CoAP endpoint can discover OSCORE groups and retrieve information to join them through their respective Group Managers by using the method described in {{I-D.tiloca-core-oscore-discovery}} and based on the CoRE Resource Directory {{RFC9176}}.